Drew Droege

 Andrew Gerhardt Droege (pronounced /ˈdroʊɡi/; born February 9, 1977) is an American actor, comedian, writer, and director, known for his improv work and for a series of online impressions of Chloë Sevigny that went viral.

 Early life and education

-Droege attended and graduated from Lincolnton High School in Lincolnton, North Carolina.
+Droege was born in Columbia, South Carolina and raised in Lincolnton, North Carolina, where he attended and graduated from Lincolnton High School.
+He was raised a Presbyterian.
 Droege went on to study Theatre and English at Wake Forest University in Winston-Salem, North Carolina, where he obtained a BA.
 Following college graduation, Droege moved to Los Angeles and started studying with The Groundlings.

 Career

 Television and film

 Droege has appeared on television in Hot in Cleveland, Key & Peele, Bob's Burgers, How I Met Your Mother, Up All Night, New Girl, NTSF:SD:SUV::, Jon Benjamin Has a Van, Glory Daze, The Sarah Silverman Program, Kroll Show, Nick Swardson's Pretend Time, Halfway Home, Reno 911! and Campus Ladies and on film in Sassy Pants, Eating Out 4: Drama Camp and Big Gay Love.

 Droege appears as John Dumé in the 2024 feature film Queer.